 So, I've been batik-ing for longer than I care to remember; although I Iearned the basics at school my style and approach continues to develop and change.
 A few years ago I began to incorporate hand stitching and applique into my work.
 It's painstaking work and can extend the production time of a batik to months, particularly the larger pieces.
 Sometimes I wonder what made me decide that hand stitching was a good idea (aside from the fact that my machine sewing skills are woeful and my machine is older than I am) but I absolutely adore the process and I love the way the delicate stitches and beading complement the designs without it detracting from the fact that it is a batik.

 Recently I have been experimenting with batik on wood.
 This is a relatively new development in Indonesia too - one of the main producers of batik in the world.
 Although there they tend to dye the wood, I use chalk paints instead.
-You can see some examples of frames I have produced on my gallery page.
+You can see some examples of frames I have produced on the Batik on Wood Gallery page.
 I really love this process and while it is also painstaking work (seriously, why do I do it to myself?!) to scrape back the top layer of paint to reveal the underlying design, it's so satisfying!

 If you visit the contacts page you can also click on my social media links to see more.